oliv10/oliv10/README.md

 [![Mathias' WakaTime stats](https://github-readme-stats.vercel.app/api/wakatime?username=oliv10&theme=darcula&hide_border=true&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 ## Note on my repos!
-Repos created after May 2022 will include a .devcontainer/ folder that allows the user to spin up a docker container with all the requierments installed to develope of run the application.
+Repos created after May 2022 will include a .devcontainer/ folder that allows the user to spin up a docker container with all the requierments installed to develope and run the application.
 I do my work in VS Code so I can easily start these containers by adding the Docker extension to VS Code.
 Any other VS Code settings will show up in the .vscode/ folder if it exists.